Resources / Prepare And Apply

 • Why did you want the college that rejected you?
 Does that college have a lock on the qualities you want?
 Probably not.
 It's highly likely that you can find many of the same qualities at other schools.

 • Ask the college to reconsider your application.
 You'll have a chance of success with this strategy only if significant information, such as your latest test scores, was missing from your application.
+Realize, too, that you might be setting yourself up for a second rejection.
+Do you want to go through that experience again?

 We try to make content available to you on CollegeData.com that you may find helpful.
 The content may include articles, opinions and other information provided by third parties.
 If we can reasonably fact check articles provided by third parties and information used in those articles, we will.
 However, opinions of third parties are their own, and no fact checking is possible.
 The content on CollegeData.com may not apply to you or your situation.
 We recommend that you refrain from acting or not acting on the basis of any content contained on CollegeData.com without consulting with your parents, high school counselors, admissions representatives or other college counseling professionals.
 We will not be liable for the content on CollegeData.com or your actions based on any content on CollegeData.com.